MoienTajik/GraphQL.Tools/README.md

     - 5\.
 Argument

 ### 4. Done, build the project!
 After doing these steps, everything is fine now.
-Just compile and build the project and the C# generated file will be created like this:
+Just compile and build the project.
+The C# file will be generated like this:
 ```csharp
 using System;